Optravis-LLC/jooq-gradle/README.md

 An opinionated gradle plugin to generate jOOQ classes from Flyway migrations.

-The goal is to be as easy as possible to set up jOOQ generation for projects using Kotlin, Flyway and Postgres.
+The goal is to be as easy as possible to set up jOOQ generation for projects that are using Kotlin, Flyway, and Postgres.

-The minimal setup for projects using Postgres (and the default flyway migration directory) is:
+The minimal setup for those project is:

 ```kotlin
 plugins {